People's congress

-The system of people's congress (人民代表大会制度 (Rénmín Dàibiǎo Dàhuì Zhìdù)) under the Chinese Communist Party (CCP) is the form of government of the People's Republic of China (PRC), and is based on the principle of unified power, in which all state powers are vested in the National People's Congress (NPC).
+The form of government of the People's Republic of China (PRC) under the Chinese Communist Party (CCP) is based on a system of people's congresses (人民代表大会制度 (Rénmín Dàibiǎo Dàhuì Zhìdù)).
+The system is predicated on the principle of unified state power, in which all powers are vested in a supreme organ of state power, the National People's Congress (NPC).
 No separation of powers exists in the PRC.
 All state organs are elected by, answerable to, and have no separate powers than those granted to them by the NPC.
 By law, all elections at all levels must adhere to the leadership of the CCP.

 System

-According to the PRC constitution, all power belongs to the people, and National People's Congress and local people's congresses are the bodies through which the people exercise state power.
-The NPC is officially China's highest organ of state power, with the Standing Committee being its permanent body.
+According to the 1982 state constitution, "[a]ll power in the PRC belongs to the people.
+The organs through which the people exercise state power are the National People’s Congress and the local people’s congresses at different levels".
+The National People's Congress is officially China's supreme organ of state power.

 Levels

 The People's Congress System was set out in the Electoral Law of 1953 and has been subsequently revised.
 Currently, there are five levels of people's congresses.
 From more to less local, they are: